Fruit Pizza

 Amazing Fruit Pizza is a delicious dessert that’s always a hit.
 It starts with a sugar cookie crust that is topped with a cream cheese frosting and topped with your favorite fruit.
 It’s one of my favorite colorful dessert recipes that’s always a hit!

-So, if you need a crowd-pleasing dessert, this fruit pizza recipe is a great one to make!
-It’s your favorite soft and chewy sugar cookies turned into a delicious crust with creamy frosting and fresh fruit – it’s so good.
+If you need a crowd-pleasing dessert, this fruit pizza recipe is a great one to make!
+Soft and chewy sugar cookies are turned into a delicious crust topped with creamy frosting and fresh fruit – it’s so good.
 Plus, you can easily customize it with your favorite fruit in any design that you like.
 You’ll want to make it for all your summer parties!

 You Will Love this Dessert Pizza!

-- This cookie pizza is made from scratch from the sugar cookie crust to the tangy cream cheese frosting.
+- This cookie pizza is made from scratch, from the sugar cookie crust to the tangy cream cheese frosting.
+It’s like nothing you’ve ever had before!

 - If you can make a batch of cookies, you can make this dessert!
-It’s easy and the results are stunning – it’s a colorful dessert perfect for summer.
+It’s incredibly easy and the results are stunning – it’s a colorful summery dessert perfect for those sunshiney days.

 - You can make parts of this recipe ahead to make party prep even easier.
 I’m sharing all of my tips so it’s really easy!